2021–22 Atlantic Coast Conference women's basketball season: Preseason watch lists

 Below is a table of notable preseason watch lists.

 ACC Women's Basketball Tip-off

 The Preseason Media Poll and Preseason All-ACC teams were voted on after a tipoff event held at the Charlotte Marriott City Center in Charlotte, North Carolina on October 13, 2021.
 At the media day, the head coaches and the Blue Ribbon Panel voted on the finishing order of the teams, an All-ACC team, a Preseason Player of the Year, and Newcomers to watch.
 A selected group of student athletes also took questions from the media on this day.

 At the media day, both the head coaches and the Blue Ribbon Panel predicted that NC State would be league champion.

 ACC preseason polls

-First place votes shown in parenthesis.
+First place votes shown in parentheses.

 Preseason All-ACC Teams

-Preseason Player of the Year votes shown in parenthesis.
+Preseason Player of the Year votes shown in parentheses.